83328/gyro_games/README.md

 	A multi-player grid maze race.
 Players tilt their phones to slide through corridors.
 Includes calibration and orientation-first controls for intuitive steering.

 - **Moon Lander**
-	Two players try to land gently on assigned landing pads.
+	2-8 players try to land gently on assigned landing pads.
 Tilt up for thrust and tilt side-to-side to rotate.
-Fuel and gentle auto-level assist help make it forgiving.
+Watch your fuel level, since it can run out quickly!

 - **Pong**
 	Classic paddle-vs-paddle demo — each phone controls a paddle angle or position depending on the mode.
 Good for quick one-on-one testing.